 When Harold and I first got married I made it a goal to cook dinner like my great-grandmother used to every day.
 He was content to eat pre-packaged pasta meals and boxed lasagna.
 My way took about 90 minutes, was healthy and homemade.
 His way took 15 minutes and tasted like the cardboard package.
 We agreed to meet somewhere in the middle.

-Now that we have children – highly active, super fit children – cooking healthy, homemade meals that fit into our busy schedule and $100 grocery budget is a must.
-So we keep it simple, plan for more than one day at a time and incorporate pre-prep.
+Now that we have children – highly active, super-fit children – cooking healthy, homemade meals that fit into our busy schedule and $100 grocery budget is a must.
+So we keep it simple, plan for more than one day at a time, and incorporate pre-prep.

 Chicken, veggies, and rice or pre-packaged tortellini and spinach are recurring meals.
 Cut veggies all at once and store them for later use.
-Or make a batch of grab and go breakfast items and eliminate the cook time in the morning altogether.
+Or make a batch of grab and go breakfast items and eliminate cook time in the morning altogether.

 Wasting Time Planning Your Schedule

-Have you ever shown up at the wrong activity on a wrong day at the wrong time?
+Have you ever shown up at the wrong activity on the wrong day at the wrong time?
 Yeah me too.
 With three kids in three different schools and three sets of different activities, staying organized and on a schedule is a must.